osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

 ### Data Files (dat)

 The primary data file is named `main_file_cache.dat2`.
-This file contains the entire OSRS cache including information about items, npcs, images, sounds, models and animations.
+This file contains the entire OSRS cache including information about items, npcs, images, sounds, models, and animations.
 However, the file is stored in a complex structure and you cannot just open the `main_file_cache.dat2` file and view images or extract music.
 The file is made up of various _blocks_ of data, some are compressed, some are not, and the information is not trivial to extract.
 To extract anything from the `main_file_cache.dat2` file you must know the location of the data blocks.
 This information is provided by index files.

 ### Index Files (idx)

-As the name suggests, index file are an index for the `main_file_cache.dat2` file.
+As the name suggests, the index file is an index for the `main_file_cache.dat2` file.
 In OSRS there are currently 17 index files named consecutively from `main_file_cache.idx0` to `main_file_cache.idx16`, as well as one index file named `main_file_cache.idx255`.
 The table below documents each index file, and the data that the index file points to.

 {: .table .table-striped .table-sm}
 | Index file name        | Content            |